yichifauzi/DynamicTrees/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Rendering Glitches**
-Are you using OptiFine (or any equivalent mods that mess with rendering)?
+Are you using Sodium (or any equivalent mods that mess with rendering)?

 **Additional context**
 Add any other context about the problem here.

 **Crashes**
 - Are you running the latest version of Dynamic Trees?
-(Currently 0.9.23 in 1.12.2 or 0.10.0-Beta12 in 1.16.5)
-- If you are using the DT Biome O' Plenty Add-on do you have the latest version?
-(Currently 1.4.2)
+- What addons are you using?
-- If you are using the DT Thaumcraft Add-on do you have the latest version?
-(Currently 1.4.4)
+- Are you on the latest version for each addon?

 If the above mods are current then please submit a full crash log.
 The crash log normally contains the names of mods and their versions.
 Don't be that guy who submitted a crash report without first checking that the versions are current.